SARS Objections and Appeals

 There are no less than seven remedies that a taxpayer can rely on to challenge an assessment or decision raised by SARS.

-We know and understand all these remedies, when they are available, when not, the advantages and disadvantages of each, and how to use them in combination (where needed) to give your case the best possible chance of succeeding.
+With our founder, Nico Theron, having authored the book published by Lexis Nexis titled, Practical Guide to Handling tax Disputes, we know and understand all these remedies, when they are available, when not, the advantages and disadvantages of each, and how to use them in combination (where needed) to give your case the best possible chance of succeeding.
 We are also very familiar with typical mistakes SARS often make in raising assessments and how to ensure taxpayers don’t pay tax not assessed in accordance with the law.
 In addition, we can conformably deal with the ancillary tax issues associated with challenging an assessment such as suspension of payment, deferred payment arrangements and tax clearance issues.
-We have a 100% success rate on cases we have taken on against SARS through the objection and appeal process and have saved taxpayers millions in undue taxes, penalties and interest.
+We have a 100% success rate on cases we have taken on against SARS through the objection and appeal process and have saved taxpayers millions in undue taxes, penalties, and interest.